Architecture of Individuation (AOI)

 Physics terminates in the specific values of its fundamental constants (why these values rather than others?), the existence of mathematical law that the physical world obeys (why is the world mathematically structured at all?), and the fact that there is something rather than nothing.
 These are not failures of physics.
 They are the boundary conditions of any explanatory system that begins with physical structure.

-Mathematics terminates in axioms that cannot be proved within the systems they ground — as Gödel demonstrated — and in the existence of mathematical structure itself, which mathematics describes and explores but does not explain.
+Mathematics terminates in axioms accepted as starting points, in true statements that sufficiently powerful formal systems cannot prove within themselves (as Gödel demonstrated), and in the existence of mathematical structure itself, which mathematics describes and explores but does not explain.

 Physicalism terminates in the existence of matter with no intrinsic nature — and must then generate all intrinsic character (experience, subjectivity, meaning, qualitative character) from arrangements that, by definition, lack it.
 The terminus has no interior.
 Consciousness must emerge from what has none, through a transition that every attempt to specify (emergence, supervenience, identity theory) restates rather than explains.